The Benefits of Psyllium for Pets

 Metamucil for Cats & Dogs

 By now, you’ve probably heard all about psyllium, although you may not know that it can benefit dogs and cats.
 But if you’re thinking, “What is psyllium?” we’re here to help!
-Essentially, psyllium is a natural fiber supplement and a prebiotic that has been shown to be beneficial for numerous health conditions in people, pets, and horses.
+Essentially, psyllium is a natural fiber supplement and a prebiotic that is beneficial for numerous health conditions in people, pets, and horses.

 This bulk-forming laxative is used to absorb toxins and relieve constipation, gas, and diarrhea in both pets and people.
-When mixed together with water, it swells and sticks together, allowing for easy elimination of waste products and toxins.
+When mixed with water, it swells and sticks together, facilitating the easy elimination of waste products and toxins.

 Because psyllium is so effective in treating diarrhea in pets, it has become a popular go-to natural remedy and supplement.
 As a nutraceutical, it offers a large number of natural antioxidants and essential sulfur-rich amino acids, as recommended by the FAO for good health.